 - Transfer the brownie batter onto the prepared brownie pan.
 Sprinkle the extra chocolate chips now if you kept some of them.

 - Bake 35-40 minutes or until the top is set.

 - Cool 10 minutes in the pan then release the brownie from the pan lifting the pieces of parchment paper.

 - Cool down for 20-30 minutes on a cooling rack.
 After that time, I recommend placing the brownie in the freezer 10-12 minutes to cool faster and get the most intense fudgy texture.
 It will also make the brownie easier to slice without falling apart.

 - Slice the brownie into 16 squares.
-This is optional but you drizzle some melted dark chocolate on top of the brownie before serving as seen on the picture above.
+This is optional but you drizzle some melted dark chocolate on top of the brownie before serving, as seen in the picture above.

 - Store the brownie in an airtight box in the fridge for up to 4 days.
-You can store the brownie at room temperature for 2 days.
+You can store the brownies at room temperature for 2 days.

-- Freeze in zip bags and defrost the day before.
+- Freeze in ziplock bags and defrost the day before.